christophergandrud/Introduction_to_Statistics_and_Data_Analysis_Yonsei/README.md

 *Extra:*

-> **Chapter 8, Regression:** Crawley, Michael J. 2005. *Statistics: An Introduction Using R*.
+> **Chapter 11, Multiple Regression:** Crawley, Michael J. 2005. *Statistics: An Introduction Using R*.
 Chichester: John Wiley & Sons.
 Ltd.

 ### Week 12: Presenting Regression results
 How can we most effectively present the results from our regression analyses using simulations and graphs?
 How can we use `Zelig` for regression analysis?